Ayush0x/redizego-backend/README.md

 Redizego is a comprehensive cab booking system that connects riders with drivers in real-time.
 This project follows modern software architecture principles and leverages the power of Spring Boot to deliver a robust backend service.

-## 🔄 Current Phase: Phase 3 - Testing & Quality Assurance ✅
+## 🔄 Current Phase: Phase 4 - Advanced Features ✅

 ### ✅ Phase 1 Completed
 - **Database Schema**: Complete entity relationships and data model